Disabling TLS 1.0 and 1.1 for Microsoft 365

-We don't recommend that you use the SSL 2.0 and 3.0 protocols, which can also be set by using the DefaultSecureProtocols key.
-SSL 2.0 and 3.0 are considered deprecated protocols.
+Don't use the SSL 2.0 and 3.0 protocols, which can also be set by using the DefaultSecureProtocols key.
+SSL 2.0 and 3.0 are considered outdated and insecure protocols.
 The best practice is to end the use of SSL 2.0 and SSL 3.0, although the decision to do this ultimately depends on what best meets your product needs.
 For more information about SSL 3.0 vulnerabilities, refer to KB 3009008.

 You can use the default Windows Calculator in Programmer mode to set up the same reference registry key values.
 For more information, see KB 3140245 Update to enable TLS 1.1 and TLS 1.2 as a default secure protocols in WinHTTP in Windows.

 Regardless if the Windows 7 update (KB 3140245) is installed or not, the DefaultSecureProtocols registry sub key isn't present and must be added manually or through a group policy object (GPO).
 That is, unless you have to customize what secure protocols are enabled or restricted, this key is not required.
 You only need the Windows 7 SP1 (KB 3140245) update.

 Update and configure the .NET Framework to support TLS 1.2